Spring 2025 - end of seasonWe are now closed for the 2025 planting season.

 • Spitzenburg

-Spitzenburg apple tree
+Spitzenburg apple trees

 Esopus Spitzenberg is one of the best-flavored American heirloom apples, and a favorite of Thomas Jefferson.